Jitu0110/RLMujoco/README.md

   <img src="Gallery/Humanoid.png" width="200" height="200" title="Humanoid-v4"/>
 </p>

 ## Project Overview
-This project focuses on applying reinforcement learning (RL) techniques to train agents within various MuJoCo sub-environments (Ant-v4, Humanoid-v4, HumanoidStandup-v4, HalfCheetah-v4) as part of the coursework for RL for AI.
-MuJoCo, a physics engine, provides a realistic simulation for agent interaction and learning.
+This project applies deep reinforcement learning to train agents in various environments using MuJoCo and Gymnasium.

+Environments used:

+ - `Ant-v4 `

+ - `HalfCheetah-v4 `

+ - `HumanoidStandup-v4 `

+ - `Humanoid-v4 `

 ## Objectives of the Project: